Scratch's New Hours for 2021!

 Bottle-conditioned sour ale brewed without hops.
 Made with grain from Sugar Creek Malt, bittered and flavored with hickory leaves, nuts, and bark, and fermented with our house mixed culture.
 Notes of incense and toasted marshmallow.
 5.8% abv • 500 ml

 barrel-aged sahti ($20)

-northern european-inspired dark beer mashed in an oak puncheon through a bed of juniper branches. brewed over a wood fire in our copper kettle with additional juniper branches, then aged in oak for a year with wild yeast and bacteria.
+northern European-inspired dark beer mashed in an oak puncheon through a bed of juniper branches. brewed over a wood fire in our copper kettle with additional juniper branches. aged in oak with wild yeast and bacteria.
 7.6% abv • 750 ml

 Our book on brewing with farmed and foraged ingredients is available at all fine booksellers!

 The book features 36 plants that add unique character to your beer, which you can grow in your garden, gather from your yard and other wild spaces, or buy from farmer's markets.
 Chapters focus on individual plants with information about how each has been used historically in food, medicine, and drink, and how we've used them here at Scratch.
 Recipes are included in each chapter, along with beautiful photographs by our resident photographer, Aaron Kleidon.